Teams: The Future of UC?

 In recent years, there’s been a significant shift in the way that people work.
 Today’s teams are no longer operating in siloed environments.
 Instead, even in the age of remote and mobile working, we’re looking for new ways to stay connected wherever we go.
 The rise of globalisation and the fact that work is now something that we “do” rather than a place we go to has changed the way that we see the tools required for day-to-day productivity.

-For today’s dispersed and diverse employees to remain productive and efficient in any environment, they need more than just VoIP and email.
+For today’s dispersed and diverse employees to remain productive and efficient in any environment, they need more than just VoIP systems and email.
 Every employee can benefit from access to a single-pane-of-glass solution that brings everything they need for project management, teamwork, and better performance into the same space.
 This is particularly true in a world where we’re managing twice as many teams today than we were five years ago.

 The rise of collaboration tools and “Teams” apps has introduced the modern workplace to the truth of what a productive digital environment can look like.
 Business leaders are beginning to realise that if they want their teams to succeed, they need to empower them with a virtual toolbelt that features everything from content sharing to video conferencing.
 The Teams app is taking over the environment.